-The Advanced Manufacturing Partnership Steering Committee "2.0," is a renewed, cross-sector, national effort to secure US leadership in the emerging technologies that will create high-quality manufacturing jobs and enhance America’s global competitiveness.
+The Advanced Manufacturing Partnership Steering Committee 2.0, is a renewed, cross-sector, national effort to secure U.S. leadership in the emerging technologies that will create high-quality manufacturing jobs and enhance Americaís global competitiveness.
 The Steering Committee, whose members are among the Nation's leading lights in industry, academia, and labor, is a working group of the President's Council of Advisors on Science and Technology (PCAST).

-The new Steering Committee builds on progress made by the inaugural Advanced Manufacturing Partnership Steering Committee, created by President Obama in 2011.
-As outlined in its landmark report released last year, Capturing Domestic Competitive Advantage in Advanced Manufacturing, that group proposed and ultimately catalyzed a number of priorities and initiatives to strengthen the US advanced manufacturing sector.
+The new Steering Committee built upon the progress made by the inaugural Advanced Manufacturing Partnership Steering Committee, created by President Obama in 2011.
+As outlined in its landmark report released in 2012, Capturing Domestic Competitive Advantage in Advanced Manufacturing, that group proposed and ultimately catalyzed a number of priorities and initiatives to strengthen the U.S. advanced manufacturing sector.

-Over the course of the year, the AMP Steering Committee 2.0 will continue to guide the implementation of the original AMP recommendations, including the creation of the National Network for Manufacturing Innovation.
-In addition, the AMP Steering Committee 2.0 will identify strategies for securing US leadership in emerging technologies, scaling needed manufacturing workforce development solutions, and addressing open policy questions on the path from technology innovation to production.
+Over the course of a year (2013-2014), the AMP Steering Committee 2.0 guided the implementation of the original AMP recommendations, including the creation of the National Network for Manufacturing Innovation.
+The members of AMP2.0 worked with industry, academia, labor, government, and the public to address the challenge of expanding advanced manufacturing across the United States.
+In addition, the AMP Steering Committee 2.0 identified strategies for securing U.S. leadership in emerging technologies, scaling manufacturing workforce development solutions, and addressing open policy questions on the path from technology innovation to production.
+A coalition of community colleges and companies developed a best-in-class apprenticeship model and launched a trial program with colleges in northern California and southern Texas.
+The Printed Electronics Pilot Project uncovered the types of technical and market information that small- and medium-sized manufacturers need to develop successful scale-up business plans.
+Five AMP2.0 regional meetings throughout the year and Manufacturing Day on October 3rd drove further momentum across the country.

 The impetus to convene the original Advanced Manufacturing Partnership was sparked by the June 2011 Report Ensuring American Leadership in Advanced Manufacturing of the President's Council of Advisors on Science and Technology (PCAST), which called for a partnership across government, industry, and academia to identify the most pressing challenges and transformative opportunities to improve the technologies, processes and products across multiple manufacturing industries.